oicr-gsi/gsi-config/README.md

 ## Settings.xml

-We use Maven repositories at artifacts.oicr.on.ca and seqwaremaven.oicr.on.ca to host our releases, so we need to configure these in our Maven settings.xml file.
+We use Maven repositories at https://artifacts.oicr.on.ca and https://seqwaremaven.oicr.on.ca to host our releases, so we need to configure these in our Maven `settings.xml` file.

 ### While compiling/installing

-To use this settings file while compiling workflows or deciders, use the --settings flag.
+To use this settings file while compiling workflows or deciders, use the `--settings` flag.

     workflow-dir $ mvn --settings "${gsi-config-dir}/settings" clean install